RPLverse/jRPL/README.md

 # jRPL
 An RPL to bytecode compiler.

-*jRPL* compiles a small subset of RPL (Reverse Polish Lisp, the language used on classic HP programmable calculators) to Java *bytecode*, built using [ASM](https://asm.ow2.io/).
+*jRPL* compiles a small subset of RPL (Reverse Polish Lisp, the language used on classic HP programmable calculators) to Java *bytecode*, built using [ASM](https://asm.ow2.io/) framework.

 The project was created as an exercise for the *Software Development Methods* exam (MSc in Computer Engineering) and keeps a simple, extensible architecture.